houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 By drawing on ideas from this note, I structure this article into four sections.

 In section 1, I lay the groundwork for cashing-out and examining the tension between JavaScript and theoretical regular expressions.
-Firstly, I define concepts such as an alphabet, languages and classes of such languages.
-Secondly, I introduce the concept of a language denoting mechanism - a well-defined system for denoting classes of languages.
+Firstly, I define concepts such as an alphabet, languages and classes of languages.
+Secondly, I introduce the concept of a language denoting mechanism - a well-defined system for denoting a class of languages.
 Thirdly, I take a look at Chomsky's hierarchy.
-This hints at how different classes of languages are recognised by different language denoting mechanisms.
+This hints at how different classes of languages are denoted by different language denoting mechanisms.
 One such class is the class of regular languages.
 With reference to the hierarchy, I also introduce the concept of a regular language denoting mechanism.
 Briefly, a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.

 With these concepts in hand, my cashing-out strategy begins by analysing the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
 In contrast, theoretical regular expressions are a regular language denoting mechanism.
 Consequently, my examination focuses on how JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.

 In section 2, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).
-This class is the quintessential language denoting mechanism that defines the class of regular languages.
-Any other regular language denoting mechanism precisely denotes that class of languages.
+These machines constitute the quintessential language denoting mechanism that defines the class of regular languages - a regular language denoting mechanism precisely denotes that class of languages.

-In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms by observing their syntax rules and that each regular expression denotes a set of strings (a language).
+In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms by observing their syntax rules and that each regular expression denotes a language.
 Moreover, I note how theoretical regular expressions (along with regular grammars and NFAs) are regular language denoting mechanisms.

 In section 4, I dive into some code to demonstrate the usefulness of backreferences.
-By considering a JavaScript regular expression with a backreference as a counter-example, I show how there's at least one instance of a JavaScript regular expression that does not denote a regular language.
+By considering a JavaScript regular expression with a backreference as a counter-example, I show that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
 In other words, JavaScript regular expressions denote a proper superclass of regular languages.
 So, they are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.
 As a plus, I also show how that particular counter-example denotes a context-free language by looking at a class of machines called pushdown automata (PDAs).

 Here's an informal argument summarising my examination.